 Monday: Sharpening, block plane tune-up

-Mouth opening, slot for capscrew
+Tuesday: Hand plane construction, mouth opening, slot for capscrew

 Wednesday: Cross pin, sole slot, glue ups.
-Begin second plane.
+Begin second plane

 Thursday: Truing the block, sole glue up, filing the opening, scraping